thecredibleway/thecredibleway-com/docs/faq/questions/arent-all-religions-paths-to-the-same-god.md

 attainment of enlightenment through self-discipline, meditation, and ethical living.
 Islam, on the other hand, teaches that Allah is all-powerful, but the nature of Allah is still fundamentally different from Christianity.
 While Islam teaches that God is sovereign and merciful, it denies the concept of the Trinity (Father, Son and Holy Spirit in one) and the divinity of Jesus Christ, which is the center of Christianity.
+Islam also teaches that Jesus that did not die on the cross and that God put someone else on the cross.
+This means He didn't pay for our salvation nor our sicknesses as per [Isa 53], nor is Jesus' death, burial and resurrection.
+Even if you discount the Bible as not being valid, this still is contrary to the hundreds of eyewitness accounts, the historical accounts of the Romans, those of the Syrians and so on - clearly not the same.

 ## The Problem of Sin and Salvation - Works vs. Grace